kaibr/bitcoin-s-verification/journal.md

 Thus, Bitcoin-s prevents creation of a transaction that spends more than it may.

-The class `bitcoin-s-core/core/src/main/scala/org/bitcoins/core/wallet/builder/TxBuilder.scala` contains the check of amounts of Inputs and Outputs by signing a transaction:
+The class `bitcoin-s-core/core/src/main/scala/org/bitcoins/core/wallet/builder/TxBuilder.scala` contains the check of amounts of Inputs and Outputs while signing a transaction:

 ```bash
 def sanityAmountChecks(